 Jumping jacks are another full-body calisthenics exercise that can be performed as a HIIT workout.
-Unlike burpees, jumping jacks do not place as much bodyweight pressure on the shoulders.
+Unlike burpees, jumping jacks do not place as much body weight pressure on the shoulders.

-Jump squats allow you to perform the last portion of a burpee without having to perform the plank.
+Jump squats allow you to perform the last portion of a burpee without having to do the plank.
 This exercise will place similar pressure on the knees as burpees do, but again, not as much pressure on the shoulders.

 Plank jacks also make a great HIIT workout, just like burpees.